melihbasayigit/autotorrent-backend/README.md

-# Auto Torrent Backend
+# Auto Torrent Web

 ![Logo](#) Coming Soon

-Auto Torrent is a torrent scrapper and downloader.
+Auto Torrent is a torrent scraper and downloader.
+The Auto Torrent Web version is a full-stack web application that automatically searches and adds torrents.
+The Auto Torrent Web version is powered by Docker.

 ## Requirments

 - Python
 - AutoTorrent Module
 - Qbittorrent Web UI
+- Plesk

 ## Installation

 If you have already install all requirments above,

-Copy the AutoTorrent folder and past it in your project.
-Import and Use it.
+Also there is dockerfile for containers.
+Build and Use it.

 ## Environment Variables